mchartigan/bitwise/README.md

 Functional Issues
 -----------------

-1) How do users sign up on Bitwise?
+1. How do users sign up on Bitwise?

-a) Username, Email, Password
+    a.
+Username, Email, Password

-b) Username, Email, Password, Phone number
+    b.
+Username, Email, Password, Phone number

-c) Username, Google Account
+    c.
+Username, Google Account

             Chosen Solution: c) Username, Google Account

 Justification: Using Google Accounts for sign-in allows us to take advantage of Google's secure authentication as well as email/password storage.
 Options a) and b) require more feature programming and database storage, whereas option c) already has existing frameworks and tutorials for incorporating Google Account sign-in to websites.

-2) What is done about users trying to create similar topics?
+2. What is done about users trying to create similar topics?

-a) Merge similar topics into one
+    a.
+Merge similar topics into one

-b) Suggest similar topics as they are being created
+    b.
+Suggest similar topics as they are being created

-c) Allow any topics without moderation or suggestion
+    c.
+Allow any topics without moderation or suggestion

 Chosen Solution: b) Suggest similar topics as they are being created

 Justification: Option b) allows for some topic organization without fully moderating posts.
 This prevents the chaos of having similar topics that are spelled differently be separated into different groups, and makes the user experience easier by having an auto-complete suggestion appear as they are typing their desired topic.

-3) How are posts from users and topics followed displayed in a timeline?
+3. How are posts from users and topics followed displayed in a timeline?

-a) Just the post displayed
+    a.
+Just the post displayed

-b) The post with the top X liked comments displayed
+    b.
+The post with the top X liked comments displayed

-c) The post with all comments displayed
+    c.
+The post with all comments displayed

-d) The post with the user's comments displayed
+    d.
+The post with the user's comments displayed

-e) The post with the user's comments as well as all followed users comments displayed
+    e.
+The post with the user's comments as well as all followed users comments displayed

             Chosen Solution: a) Just the post, no comments

 Justification: Bitwise is about simplifying the social media process in a way that is attractive to users as well as easy to follow and sift through.
 In keeping with the style of the platform, we want the timeline to be as simple as possible.
 Users can then interact with the posts and comments on that post by clicking on the post itself and going to a separate webpage.
 This allows for simplicity of viewing, but still allows the same interaction if the post is interesting enough for a user to click on.

-4) Which user-followed posts are displayed on a timeline?
+4. Which user-followed posts are displayed on a timeline?

-a) Posts
+    a.
+Posts

-b) Posts and comments
+    b.
+Posts and comments

             Chosen Solution: a) Posts